When Should You Consult A Divorce Lawyer?

 Don’t Settle Too Quickly

 Just because you want to get out of your marriage as quickly as possible doesn’t mean you should let go of your financial security.
 Make multiple copies of all the important financial documents, such as tax forms, pension statements, credit card statements, brokerage and mutual fund statements, and other paperwork.
-This will help to know what you own and even what you owe.
-Ensure that you and the children will continue to enjoy health insurance coverage during and after the divorce proceedings.

 While you’re still married to your partner, an accident or illness can change how property is divided.
 If you and your spouse can reach an amicable agreement on your own, you can file for what’s an uncontested divorce.
 If this isn’t possible, hire a professional mediator or a divorce attorney.
-If you choose to seek legal counsel, remember to bring a balance sheet listing your family’s assets and debts, an accounting sheet of your expenses and income, and your tax return, to the first meeting with your divorce lawyer.

 Don’t Increase Your Debt